Develop your capacity to treat small animal emergency and critical care cases confidently and maximise your patient outcomes.

 • Putting it all together: how to approach the patient with multi-system trauma

-- Comprehensive digital notes supplemented by key journal articles and recommended readings
+- Comprehensive notes; journal articles and recommended readings

 - Self-assessed quizzes and case studies to test your knowledge and understanding